microsoft/api-guidelines/azure/Guidelines.md

 #### JSON Resource Schema & Field Mutability
 For a given URL path, the JSON schema (data type) should be the same for PATCH, PUT, GET, DELETE, and GETting collection items.
 This allows one SDK type for input/output operations and enables the response to be passed back in request.
 While not explicitly defined in JSON, each field in your JSON schema should have an associated mutability rule. <!--Tools like ADL do allow annotation of mutability, enabling more sophisticated code generation of client libraries.-->

 :white_check_mark: **DO** use the same JSON schema for PUT request/response, PATCH request/response, GET response, and POST response.
 This allows one SDK type for input/output operations and enables the response to be passed back in request.

----
-<span style="color:red;">Jeff: What to say about required fields - it not really a REST thing
-TODO: Some fields may be marked as required indicating that their value must alway be sent <b>and</b> is always returned. </span>

 > NOTE: A service is <b>not allowed</b> to introduce new required fields or remove any required fields in newer versions of the service.
 For PATCH, there must be a similar JSON schema with no required fields nullable.
----

----
 This is also not really a rest thing; more of a service implementation thing While not explicitly defined in JSON, each field in your JSON schema should have an associated mutability rule.
 REMOVE?: Tools like ADL do allow annotation of mutability, enabling more sophisticated code generation of client libraries.